aebarros/aebarros/_posts/2017-03-29-ExampleMapApp.md

 809|1995-04-24|-121.6892|38.05250|American shad|0

 (note: catch per unit effort (CPUE) is the data we will be displaying)

-If your data already looks like this, you can skip this section entirely.

 In order to reach this point we will be creating a cleaning script titled "global.R" saved within our project.
 We being the script by loading our packages: